 - 7.1.
 Presentation of horse as follows: - 7.1.1.
-The horse, at the very least, should be clean. - 7.1.2.
-The horse's chin, ears, legs, mane and tail should be trimmed or be neatly presented. - 7.1.3.
-In Led and Hack classes, bandages and boots are not permitted. - 7.1.4.
+The horse should be clean and neatly presented.
+The trimming of sensory hairs around the horse eyes and muzzle is not recommended or required. - 7.1.2.
+In Led and Hack classes, bandages and boots are not permitted. - 7.1.3.
 False tails are permitted. - 7.2.
 Presentation of tack as follows: - 7.2.1.
 Tack does not have to be new or extremely expensive.
 Older tack, well cared for, usually looks and fits better. - 7.2.2.
 Ensure that the tack is correctly fitted and does not rub or disturb the horse. - 7.2.3.
 Make sure the tack used is suitable for the event. - 7.2.4.
 Show Whips are permitted for Led, Hack & Dressage being no longer than 1m in length.
-Working or Time Trial classes are NOT to use a show whip however a Stock Whip may be carried as required. - 7.3.
+Working or Time Trial classes are NOT to use a show whip however a Stock Whipmay be carried as required. - 7.3.
 Presentation of handler or rider as follows: - 7.3.1.
 The handler or rider's attire should be neat understated dress always gives a more professional appearance.
-The handler or rider who conveys a neat, workmanlike impression will probably score higher in the Judge's initial mental assessment than that of a less tidy or flamboyant combination. - 7.3.2.
+The handler or rider who conveys a neat, workmanlike impression will probably score higher in the Judge's initial mental assessment thanthat of a less tidy or flamboyant combination. - 7.3.2.
 The handler or rider's attire should be suitable for the type of class in which the combination is competing. - 7.3.3.
 Jewellery is out of place in the show ring and can be dangerous.
 If you must wear earrings, the tiniest of plain, discreet studs only are suitable. - 7.3.4.
 The handler/rider should have neat and tidy hair. - 7.4.
 When competing in Led ASH and ASH Hack classes, the horse and handler/rider may be presented in either the Australian Stock Horse style or the English style, unless stipulated otherwise on the programme.
 In Working ASH classes, the horse and rider must be presented in the Australian Stock Horse style.